DSharpPlus/DSharpPlus/docs/articles/commands/command_attributes.md

 # Base Attributes

-CommandNext has a number of Attributes to help lockdown/enhance your command.
-Below are a number of the ones that currently exists:
+CommandsNext has a variety of built in attributes to enhance your commands:

 - @DSharpPlus.CommandsNext.Attributes.AliasesAttribute
 - @DSharpPlus.CommandsNext.Attributes.CooldownAttribute